Pil3q/react-app-devops-playground/README.md

 Here we are using the `definition {}` block to specify the Git repository.
 You will notice two variables that we will be passing into the seed job when we build it:

-- `GIT_USER`: this will be the credentials to your personal GitHub account so Jenkins can pull down the repo (don't worry, we haven't configured this yet).
+- `GIT_USER`: this will be the credentials to your personal GitHub account so Jenkins can clone the repo (don't worry, we haven't configured this yet).
 - `GIT_URL`: this is the url of your forked [react-app-devops-playground](https://github.com/richieganney/react-app-devops-playground) repository.

 The `scriptPath('')` function defines the file path to the pipeline script that will be used to deploy our application.
 We'll come back onto this in Section 3